learn-co-curriculum/dsc-evaluating-logistic-regression-models-lab/README.md

     Testing F1-Score:  0.8571428571428572

-## 9. Comparing Precision, Recall, Accuracy, and F1-Score of Test vs Train Sets
+Nicely done!
+Did the results from `sklearn` match that of your own?

+## Compare precision, recall, accuracy, and F1 score for train vs test sets

-Calculate and then plot the precision, recall, accuracy, and F1-score for the test and train splits using different training set sizes.
+Calculate and then plot the precision, recall, accuracy, and F1 score for the test and training splits using different training set sizes.
 What do you notice?

 ```python